toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 }
 ```

 If you try this command, you will need to substitute your own auth token.
+Note that if you try this command with a token for the other user, example@localhost, it will act in the same way as an unauthenticated user: the documentLinks list will be empty.

-That's rather long, so we'll simplify commands below by replacing the auth token with the text AUTH-TOKEN.
+The token makes the command rather long, so we'll simplify commands below by replacing the auth token with the text AUTH-TOKEN.
 Just replace AUTH-TOKEN with whatever token you received.
 For example:

 ```sh
 % curl http://localhost:8000/core/authz/users -H "x-xenon-auth-token: AUTH-TOKEN"